Iddahodhiambo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates empty file
+script that sets the mode of the file